School Science Lessons

 6.9.16 Prepare potash from ash

-Potash is an old name for potassium oxide, K2O, but nowadays a "potash" fertilizer may contain any one of, or any mixture of potassium chloride, potassium sulfate, potassium magnesium sulfate or potassium nitrate, but never potassium oxide itself.
+Nowadays a "potash" fertilizer may contain potassium chloride, potassium sulfate, potassium magnesium sulfate, potassium nitrate, but not potassium oxide itself.

 Langbeinite, K2Mg2(SO4),3, may be in "potash" fertilizers